devshittu/flatten-tool/README.md

 - Fully isolated, no system interference.
 - No `sudo` required.
-- Easy to uninstall: `./uninstall.sh --local` or delete the `flatten-tool` directory.
+- Easy to uninstall: `./uninstall.sh --local` or delete the `flattenify` directory.

 ### Alternative 2: Global